 Sachs ticks off Digital Age threats: workers lose jobs to self-driving cars and trucks, warehouse robots and automation; the burning of fossil fuels warms the Earth; pollution threatens air and oceans as biodiversity decreases.

 Sachs provides a summary of vast scope and detail, showcasing his superb writing and at times incredible breadth and depth of knowledge.
-For all the book’s length, however, Sachs doesn’t overwhelm you with what he knows.
+For all the book’s length, however, Sachs proves not overly proud of what he knows.
 At times, he condenses his knowledge, and that proves a sound tactic.
-Sachs wants you to gain new understanding and, crucially, to link the disparate eras and events he describes.
-By never inundating readers with data, he makes this possible.
+Sachs wants you to gain new understanding and – crucially – to link the disparate eras and activities he describes.
+By never overwhelming readers with data, he makes this possible.